-Only 30% of people are now at a healthy weight... being overweight has become the new "normal."
+Only 30% of people are at a healthy weight.

-The problem is, conventional weight loss methods are so difficult that 85% of people fail in the long run (2).
+The problem is, conventional weight loss methods are so difficult that an estimated 85% of people do not succeed (2).

-These are herbs, shakes and pills that are supposed to help you burn fat or reduce your appetite.
+However, many products are advertised to aid weight loss.
+Certain herbs, shakes and pills are supposed to help you burn fat or reduce your appetite.

-Among the most popular ones is a supplement called Raspberry ketones.
+Among the most popular is a supplement called raspberry ketones.

 Raspberry ketone is a natural substance that gives red raspberries their powerful aroma.

-This substance is also found in small amounts in blackberries, cranberries and kiwis.
+This substance is also found in small amounts in other fruits and berries, such as blackberries, cranberries and kiwis.

-It has a long history of use in cosmetics and has been added to soft drinks, ice cream and other processed foods as a flavorant.
+It has a long history of use in cosmetics and has been added to soft drinks, ice cream and other processed foods as a flavoring.

-Actually... most people are already eating small amounts of raspberry ketones, either from the fruits themselves or because of their popularity as a flavorant (3).
+As such, most people already eat small amounts of raspberry ketones — either from fruit or as a flavoring (3).

 Only recently did they became popular as a weight loss supplement.

-Even though the word "raspberry" may appeal to people, the supplement is actually NOT derived from raspberries.
+Even though the word "raspberry" may appeal to people, the supplement is not derived from raspberries.

-Extracting raspberry ketones from raspberries is insanely expensive, because you need 90 pounds (41 kg) of raspberries to get the amount needed for a single dose!
+Extracting raspberry ketones from raspberries is extraordinarily expensive because you need 90 pounds (41 kg) of raspberries to get a single dose.

-Another reason for the appeal of this product is the word "ketone" - which associates it with low-carbohydrate diets, which force the body to burn fat and elevate blood levels of "ketones."
+The appeal of this product is also due to the word "ketone," associated with low-carb diets — which force your body to burn fat and elevate blood levels of ketones.